-In recent years, Warren has taken an interest in census records,
+Over time, Warren took an interest in census records,

 and in addition to updating our family tree with census records going

-back to 1790, he has spearheaded the effort to add the new information
+back to 1790, he spearheaded the effort to add the new information

 in the 1930 census to our Culpepper family tree.

-After a little prodding from me, Warren has taken an interest in
+After a little prodding from me, Warren took an interest in

-DNA, and now heads our Culpepper DNA project, which has already provided useful
+DNA, and headed our Culpepper DNA project, which provided useful

 results, thanks to his leadership.